djyogi/social-agent/README.md

 - Add your Instagram username and password

 **2. Run the agent on your command line by specifying:**
-- Content type to generate
+- Content type to generate:
     - `ig-post` (Instagram post)
 - URL with your source content